-One of the favourite events that happens for us during the summer is attending outdoor music festivals, usually those of the folk and blues flavour.
+One of the favourite events that happen for us during the summer is attending outdoor music festivals, usually those of the folk and blues flavour.
 My partner, known around our house as Sweet Pea, hosts a popular folk music radio show so we get to attend a lot of excellent shows and festivals.
 Sweet.

 Most outdoor events get my vote …except for camping.
 I know that some folks with disabilities enjoy camping but I am not one of them.
 And to be fair, at this stage in my health journey sleeping on the ground would be anything but refreshing.

-Before we go to a music festival we first have to know if the location is in fact wheelchair accessible.
+Before we go to a music festival we first have to know if the location is, in fact, wheelchair accessible.
 Once we know the festival grounds are doable, we next have to locate and book a hotel nearby that is also accessible.
 We’ve done this for a few years now, so we have this down and each year we try to include one more festival to expand our roster.

 While we are at the festivals I report about accessibility, but I bet you already guessed that, and Sweet Pea does MCing on big and small stages and often interviews musicians for her radio show too.
 We both thoroughly enjoy the music; you could say it’s “our thing”.